droglenc/NCMTH107/modules/DataProduction_CE2.md

 A student wanted to see how far she could hit two brands of softballs with three types of bats.
 The three bats were all 34 inches long, weighed 34 ounces, and looked similar.
 Four new balls of each brand were placed into a pitching machine in a random order (the student did not know which brand of ball was being pitched).
 The student picked one brand of bat at random to hit each of the eight pitched balls (for simplicity, assume that each ball was hit the first time it was pitched).
 The student measured and recorded the distance (in feet) that each ball was hit.
 This process was repeated for each bat.

 1. Explain why this is an observational or experimental study.
-1. What is an individual?
+1. What is the response variable?
-1. Identify the response variable, factors, levels, treatments, and replicates.
+1. What kind of variable is the response variable?
+1. What are the factors? [*List all of them.*]
+1. How many levels are there? [*List in same order as factors in answer b.*]
+1. How many treatments are there?
+1. Physically, what is a replicate (not a number)?
+1. How many replicates are there?
 1. Describe how you would use randomization in this experiment.
 Use R to construct a specific randomization using your randomization strategy.

 ----